Prosecution Policy and Guidance

 Book of Regulations

-Chapter 1 - General, this section was withdrawn in September 2015
+Chapter 1 - General: This section withdrawn (September 2015)

-Chapter 22 - Victims Next of Kin and Witnesses, this section was withdrawn in October 2013.
+Chapter 22 - Victims Next of Kin and Witnesses: This section withdrawn (October 2013)

 Crown Office Circular

 In order to modernise the fire and rescue services, the Act largely replaces the Fire Services Acts of 1947 and 1959 providing for the constitution of joint fire and rescue boards.